 What should I expect after surgery?

 Most ACL surgeries are now done on an outpatient basis.
-Many patients go home the same day as the surgery.
+Many patients go home on the same day as the surgery.
 Some patients stay one to two nights in the hospital if necessary.
 The tube placed in your knee at the end of the surgery is usually removed after 24 hours.

 Dr. Kiritsis will have you wear a protective knee brace for a few weeks after surgery.
 You’ll use crutches for two to four weeks in order to keep your knee safe, but you’ll probably be allowed to put a comfortable amount of weight down while you’re up and walking.